jhpyle/docassemble/_docs/installation.md

 file will need to be readable by the `postgres` user.)

 {% highlight bash %}

-echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres python ~/docassemble/docassemble_webapp/docassemble/webapp/create_tables.py /usr/share/docassemble/config.yml echo 'grant all on all tables in schema public to "www-data"; grant all on all sequences in schema public to "www-data";' | sudo -u postgres psql docassemble
+echo 'create role "www-data" login; create database docassemble;' | sudo -u postgres psql sudo -u postgres source /usr/share/docassemble/local/bin/activate && python -m docassemble.webapp.create_tables echo 'grant all on all tables in schema public to "www-data"; grant all on all sequences in schema public to "www-data";' | sudo -u postgres psql docassemble
 {% endhighlight %}